 Over the years they have restored the carriage house and converted it into their personal residence.
 It was built in 1909 and was converted into an art studio in the early 1980’s.
 Cathedral ceilings and oak beams blended with the rustic decor make their home a real contrast to the Victorian splendor of the main house.

 Fast forward to 2019 when Justin and Jennifer Martinez purchased The Bed & Breakfast.
-The Bed & Breakfast will not only accommodate guests but will host Weddings, events and parties.
-Have a Speak Easy open to the general public 4:00-10:00pm on Friday and Saturday nights with yard games, a beer garden, and frequent live music.
-We will have a lower level Spa for guests which includes a Sauna, Massage, Facial & Wrap Room, plus a guest Work Out Room.
+The Bed & Breakfast will not only accommodate guests but will host Weddings, events and parties. there is a Speak Easy open to the general public 4:00-10:00pm on Friday and Saturday nights and many sunday Fundays with yard games, a beer garden, and frequent live music.
+We have a lower level Spa for guests.
 We will rent out Kayaks, Bikes, and Snow Shoes.
 We will continue to keep the house in its grand restored fashion as we are lovers of history, antiques and architecture.

-Jennifer and Justin have been married 25 years and had a life long dream of running a Bed & Breakfast.
+Jennifer and Justin have been married 28 years and had a life long dream of running a Bed & Breakfast.
 Finally this dream has come true after they raised their children.
-They have 2 girls Anastasia age 18 and Aurora age 24.
+They have 2 girls Anastasia age 21 and Aurora age 27.
 They have owned several businesses the past 27 years including a Heirloom and Heritage Breed Organic Hobby Farm, a Preschool/Childcare, and a Wellness Studio.
 Currently Jennifer still runs a Wellness Studio Justin runs The Apothecary & Mercantile a block away, Justin runs the Inn and does all the upkeep on all our properties.